 Please note: under the conditions set out by the project funder, the Coastal Opportunities Gateway cannot fund new coastal defences or issue grants to third parties.

-We are now taking bookings for free guided walks supported by The Ramblers and Flamborough Head Management Scheme as part of the Visit Hull and East Yorkshire Walking and Outdoors Festival 2017:
+We delivered free guided walks with support from The Ramblers and Flamborough Head Management Scheme as part of the Visit Hull and East Yorkshire Walking and Outdoors Festival September 2017.
+Please visit this website in the coming months for details of future events.

 Yes.
 We welcome ideas for improving links between village centres and the coast and preparing coastal communities for the opening of the England Coast Path.